Semi-Supervised Active Learning for COVID-19 Lung Ultrasound Multi-symptom Classification: Methodology

 \subsubsection{Label stream}

-\textbf{Pseudo label}: In the label stream, the pseudo label denotes as the most probable symptom for the input image.
-To this end, a fixed threshold is assigned for a pseudo label ($0$ or $1$).
-For each symptom, if its prediction probability is higher than the threshold, its pseudo label is set as ``1", otherwise it is "0".
-The final annotation is the combination of these pseudo labels for all symptoms, \ie, ``0101".

 \textbf{Confidence validation}: Label correlations information has been widely employed for multi-label learning \cite{6471714} by mining the potential relationships among different labels, which also can be exploited for confidence validation.
-In this work, we construct a label correlation table to store the intra-combination distribution information for each label combination.
-To construct this table, given the selected and labeled samples in AL iteration $t$, their prediction probabilities are denoted as a probability matrix $P^t(m,k)$, where $m$ is the number of the labels and $k$ is the number of the labeled samples. $P^t$ can be divided into several submatrixes according to the label combinations of these samples, \ie, $P^t \rightarrow \{P^t_1, P^t_2, \cdots, P^t_n\}$, where $n$ is the number of the label combinations.
-Then we can obtain average probability vectors of these submatrixs as:
+For convenience, we call ``0" or ``1" of a single symptom as a single label, and call ``0001" (``0110", ``0111", \etc) of four symptoms as label combination.
+In this work, we construct a correlation table to store the probability distribution information for each label combination.

+Given the selected and labeled samples at each AL iteration $t$, several probability matrices $\{P_1, P_2, \cdots, P_N\}$ can be built according to different label combinations. $N$ is the amount of the label combinations, which is $2^{l-1} + 1$.
+The matrix of $n$th label combination can be written as:

+where $l$ is the number of the labels, $m$ is the number of the labeled samples with $n$th label combination.